catalyst-cloud/catalystcloud-docs/source/index.rst

 Catalyst Cloud documentation
 ############################

-Kia ora and a warm welcome to the Catalyst Cloud!
+Kia ora and a warm welcome to Catalyst Cloud!

 Contents: